sonovice/liquidGL/README.md

 <script>
   document.addEventListener("DOMContentLoaded", () => {
     liquidGlass({
-      target: ".menu-wrap", // CSS selector for the element to glass-ify
+      target: ".selector", // CSS selector for the element to glass-ify
       refraction: 0.01, // Base refraction strength (0–1)
       bevelDepth: 0.08, // Intensity of the edge bevel (0–1)
       bevelWidth: 0.15, // Width of the bevel as a proportion of the element (0–1)